 Visually, the relationship between metro and mobile edge data centers can be depicted through a hub-and-spoke system.
 In the below example, Jacksonville, Florida acts as the hub or metro edge facility, while five smaller and proximate markets, including Tallahassee, Gainesville, and Palm Coast in Florida, as well as Savannah and Augusta in Georgia, are the spokes or mobile edge data centers.

 The hub and spoke architecture of edge data centers can be further defined as follows:

 - Hub: metro edge data centers located in a suburban market (e.g., Jacksonville, Florida) allow customers to access connectivity services from telecommunications carriers, internet service providers (ISPs), and cloud service providers

 - Spoke: mobile edge data centers situated in a smaller, underserved, local market (e.g., Gainesville, Florida) provide colocation services for a customer’s IT infrastructure.
-These smaller mobile edge data centers, which are deployed at C-RAN hubs and the base of cell towers, connect via fiber to the larger metro edge data centers
+These smaller mobile edge computing data centers, which are deployed at C-RAN hubs and the base of cell towers, connect via fiber to the larger metro edge facilities

 Edge Data Centers – Summary by Type